MediaWind/react_kiosk_engine/docs/jsonFormat.md

 This is the background image to be displayed.

-It is defined by a required `default` property pointing to the route of the associated image and the optional `french`, `dutch`, `english` or `spanish` properties pointing to a language specific image's path that will adapt to the current language.
+It is defined by a required `default` property pointing to the route of the associated image and optional language keys, following the same [ISO 639-1 convention](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) as in the [i18n](#i18n) language declaration, pointing to a language specific image's path that will adapt to the current language.

 ### navigateToAfter